FXpansion

 FXpansion is a Ltd company that produces music software including Geist2, Strobe2, Tremor, Etch, Bloom, Maul and DCAM Dynamics.

 History

 FXpansion is a company that develops music software, and was founded in 1999 in London, United Kingdom.
-Their base of operations from 2005-2009 was in London's inner East End, in the media/bar zone of Shoreditch.
+Their base of operations from 2005 to 2009 was in London's inner East End, in the media/bar zone of Shoreditch.
 In 2008, FXpansion opened a US subsidiary, FXpansion USA Inc, to handle sales and distribution in North America, and a development office in Australia.
 In 2009, FXpansion relocated their HQ to London's South Bank.

 On 1 September 2016, it was announced that fellow London based music technology company ROLI had acquired FXpansion.

 In April 2020, ROLI sold FXpansion instrument BFD to InMusic Brands.